maldoinc/wireup/docs/pages/interfaces.md

 "default" implementation.
 This means that the container will inject that when there is no qualifier specified even though there are multiple implementations registered.

-To achieve that simply do not set the qualifier for that implementation when registering it.
+To achieve that simply omit the qualifier when registering.

 ```python
 @container.register  # <-- Qualifier being absent will make this the default impl.